core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * If only the peer acting as initiator is a CAPABLE device and it has no knowledge of the other peer being a not CAPABLE device, they will not run KUDOS in FS mode and will rather set to ground for possibly retrying in no-FS mode.
 In particular, the initiator sets the 'p' bit of its sent KUDOS message to 0.
 Then:

    * If the responder is a server, it MUST reply with a 5.03 (Service Unavailable) error response.
-The response is protected with the newly derived OSCORE Security Context CTX\_NEW.
+The response MUST be protected with the newly derived OSCORE Security Context CTX\_NEW.
 The diagnostic payload MAY provide additional information.
-In the error response, the 'p' bit of the 'x' byte in the OSCORE Option value MUST be set to 1.
+In the error response, the 'p' bit MUST be set to 1.

       When receiving the error response, the initiator learns that the responder is not a CAPABLE device (and hence not able to run KUDOS in FS mode).
 The initiator MAY try running KUDOS again.
-If it does so, the initiator MUST set to 1 the 'p' bit of the 'x' byte in the OSCORE Option value, when sending a new request as first KUDOS message.
+If it does so, the initiator MUST set the 'p' bit to 1, when sending a new request as first KUDOS message.

-   * If the responder is a client, it sends to the initiator the second KUDOS message as a request protected with the newly derived OSCORE Security Context CTX_NEW.
-In the newly sent request, the 'p' bit of the 'x' byte in the OSCORE Option value MUST be set to 1.
+   * If the responder is a client, it sends to the initiator the second KUDOS message as a new request, which MUST be protected with the newly derived OSCORE Security Context CTX_NEW.
+In the newly sent request, the 'p' bit MUST be set to 1.

-      When receiving the request above (i.e., with the 'p' bit set to 1 as a follow-up to the previous KUDOS response having the 'p' bit set to 0), the initiator learns that the responder is not a CAPABLE device (and hence not able to run KUDOS in FS mode).
+      When receiving the new request above (i.e., with the 'p' bit set to 1 as a follow-up to the previous KUDOS response having the 'p' bit set to 0), the initiator learns that the responder is not a CAPABLE device (and hence not able to run KUDOS in FS mode).

 In either case, both KUDOS peers delete the OSCORE Security Contexts CTX\_1 and CTX\_NEW.